Maryland · South

 Is Lyme disease common in Montgomery County?

-Montgomery County reports about 21 Lyme cases per 100,000 people a year (U.S. CDC), the 118th-highest of 1378 counties in the South and the 19th-highest of Maryland's 22 counties.
+Montgomery County reports about 21 Lyme cases per 100,000 people a year (U.S. CDC), in the top 17% of U.S. counties for reported Lyme disease (the 21st-highest of Maryland's 24 counties).
 Lyme is the dominant blacklegged-tick disease, so TickZone uses this county rate as the disease baseline behind every town's score.

 All towns in Montgomery County